zelogx/proxmox-msl-setup-basic/README.md

 # Multiverse Secure Lab(MSL) Setup for Proxmox by Zelogx™

-Zelogx™ Multi-Project Secure Lab Setup is an open-source provisioning toolkit for building secure, L2 isolated development environments on proxmox utilizing Proxmox SDN, Firewall(Security group) and Pritunl.
+Zelogx™ Multi-Project Secure Lab Setup is an open-source provisioning toolkit for building secure, L2 isolated development environments on proxmox utilizing Proxmox SDN, PVE-Firewall rules and Pritunl.

 © 2025 Zelogx.
 Zelogx™ and the Zelogx logo are trademarks of the Zelogx Project.
 All other marks are property of their respective owners.